The Problem with "Forced Fun"

 We offer custom corporate packages for teams of 10 to 500.
 Let us handle the mystery while you enjoy the credit.

 You’ll be surprised who steps up.
 Often, the quietest member of the team becomes the most astute detective.
-It’s a great way to see diverse personality types shine outside of their usual job descriptions.
+It’s a great way for management to see diverse personality types shine outside of their usual job descriptions.
+You might discover that a junior developer has incredible negotiation skills, or an HR rep has a knack for deductive reasoning.

 The Bottom Line